vitessio/website/wip-docs/doc/VTGateSubqueries.md

 5. Finish analyzing b.
 6. Analyzing b will make it correlated to a (because of c).

-The `findOrigin` function can already peform this analysis.
+The `findOrigin` function can already perform this analysis.

 So, in the above case, c cannot be pulled out beyond b.
 If c was not correlated with a, then we have the opportunity to pull it out further.

 ### Generalizing pull-outs

-The pull-out algorithm can be generallized as follows:
+The pull-out algorithm can be generalized as follows:

 1. Compute the primitive the subquery depends on: subqueryFrom
 2. Compute the primitive the full expression depends on: subqueryTo